ChordPro/chordpro/docs/content/Directives-transpose.md

     D      E         Gb      G
     A song line with chords

+The use of sharps and flats can be overruled by appending the letter `s` or `f` to the transposition.
+For example, `{transpose: 2f}` will transpose 2 semitones up, but still use flats when accidentals are needed.

 A `{transpose}` directive without a value will cancel the current transposition, possibly restoring a preceding transposition.